-How is Ivic likely to set up his side on Tuesday night?
+How is Ranieri likely to set up his side at the Brentford Community Stadium?

 I would imagine it will be a 4-3-3, which he seems to have settled on after trying one or two other formations.
 Watford are not particularly strong at the back and there have been a few mistakes among the defenders, so he has very quickly realised that his strengths are in attack and they are playing with a high press.
 I think they will do pretty much the same on Friday night.